Posted on 3 Comments

 Medusa’s Birth and Sisters

-As we dive deeper into greek mythology medusa’s’ origin, and family is something that for me seems to be unique to most prominent figures in the pantheon.
+As we dive deeper into Greek mythology medusa’s’ origin, and family is something that for me seems to be unique to most prominent figures in the pantheon.
 I say this because, usually there is a plethora of information with many differences in details.
 But, with medusa we don’t have a lot of information about her origin and family and what we do have I can only find one place of difference in her family history.
 So, who is her family and what is her origin?

 Medusa was one of the daughters of the primordial sea-god Phorcys and his sister and wife, Ceto, deities of the hidden dangers of the deep and large sea creatures, like the kraken.
 She had siblings as well, two sisters named; Euryale (The far springer) and Stheno ( the mighty or strong).
 The three of them together are commonly known now, as the three gorgon sisters.
 But, their origin and identities is where we have differences with her family.